Natural Treatment for PTSD (Post Traumatic Stress Disorder)

 - Mindfulness and PTSD: Mindfulness is an effective tool in the treatment of PTSD.

 - Gut Health: It is widely accepted that dopamine, adrenaline, noradrenaline, and serotonin are key neurotransmitters, and are incredibly important when it comes to managing your mood, motivation, focus, and emotional state.
 Interestingly, dopamine, adrenaline, noradrenaline, and serotonin are produced not just in the brain, but they are produced in the peripheral nervous system as well.

 - Homeopathy: Homeopathy as prescribed by a classically trained homeopathic physician can produce incredibly powerful healing for all types of trauma.
 See Sarah’s story, below.

-- Acupuncture: This has been shown to help with pain, anxiety, anger/rage, nightmares, depression, fear and more.
-Dr. Cain dose not perform acupuncture in her office, however if you are interested in trying acupuncture, she is happy to refer you to one of her specialized expert colleagues.
+- Acupuncture: This has been shown to help with pain, anxiety, anger/rage, nightmares, depression, fear, and more.

 She presented to my office in the fall of 2011 looking for an alternative to the bottle of pills that she was taking.
 She was looking for hope.